tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 You can then download the built application from the Releases page on GitHub.

-### 2. Workflow Artifacts (Fallback)
+### For Non-Tagged Commits

-For regular commits that don't have tags, the workflow will attempt to upload the build as a workflow artifact.
-However, this method may not work reliably due to compatibility issues with the upload-artifact action.
+For regular commits that don't have tags, the build will run but no downloadable artifact will be created due to compatibility issues with GitHub's artifact system.

-If it works, you can access the artifact by:
-1. Going to the Actions tab in your repository
-2. Clicking on the workflow run
-3. Scrolling down to the Artifacts section
-4. Downloading the "windows-build" artifact
+To get a downloadable build for any commit:
+1. Check out that specific commit
+2. Create and push a tag for it
+3. The workflow will automatically create a release with the built application
 5. Extract the ZIP file to access the application

 ## Customizing the Workflow